mjoblin/neotiles/docs/index.rst

 neotiles
 ========

-neotiles is a Python library which allows you to split a `neopixel matrix`_ into independent animated tiles for rendering based on arbitrary input data.
+neotiles is a Python library which allows you to split either a `neopixel matrix`_ or an `RGB matrix`_ into independent animated tiles for rendering based on arbitrary input data.
+Each tile can display something
-Each tile can display something different: a block of color, an animation, scrolling text, whatever you like; and all the tiles can be displayed in different regions of a single neopixel matrix.
+different: a block of color, an animation, scrolling text, or whatever else you can implement; and all the tiles can be displayed in different regions of a single matrix.

 A neopixel matrix contains a grid of RGB(W) LED pixels.
 Here's what one looks like (images from `Adafruit`_):